Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 4. **Conduct Threat Modeling:** For applications and services with *risk class >= [HIGH]*:
     - A threat modeling session MUST be conducted prior to the start of implementation.
     - The threat model MUST be documented with mitigations and be incorporated into, or referenced from, the security architecture concept (see below).
-    - The identified mitigation measures MUST be incorporated into the planning process (e.g.,the product backlog) and prioritized accordingly.
+    - The identified mitigation measures MUST be rated and handled as potential security requirements (see requrement below).
     - The threat model MUST be reviewed with every architectural change.

 5. **Define the Security Architecture:** For *risk class >= [HIGH]*, a documented security architecture MUST describe relevant (technical & business) security requirements, invariants, threats and controls of the respective business application and subject of the architecture gate (see [{{site.TITLE_SSDLC_SECDEV_SECGATES}}]({{site.URL_SSDLC_SECDEV_SECGATES}})).